Sannen147/TwitchTranslatorBot/README.md

 If the automatic restart doesn't work, you can use the "-fix" command (only mods) to restart the bot.

 to fix:
-- changing accounts doesn't avoid google limit quota, I need to look for another way (after testing for a little bit i got "Undetermined" every time the bot tried to translate, probably google limit
+- changing accounts doesn't avoid google limit quota, I need to look for another way (after testing for a little bit i got "Undefined" every time the bot tried to translate, probably google limit

 requisites:
 - Node.js